Jinlehs/LoginRegister/README.md

 # LoginRegister
 Login and Register functionality for android applications.
-Compatible with phpmyadmin database management system.
+Compatible with phpmyadmin administration tool.